A month and a half into the new year and the markets have already seen a lot of action.

 Investors looking to stabilize their portfolio with a strong dividend-yielding stock shouldn’t be disappointed with PSX.

-The above analysis of PSX was provided by Daniel Cross, a professional trader and financial writer.
+The above analysis of PSX was provided by financial writer Daniel Cross.

 MarketClub’s Analysis of PSX